javascript-programming/jaav-tm/configurations/README.md

 On startup, the chosen config is copied to the `network` folder.
 Tendermint will use that folder to store the configuration and blockchain database files.
 When starting the `app.js` server, you can set another location with the `-d` flag.

-When the node is started it will remove the existing `network` folder, this will delete your chain data.
-This will also happen in a multi node environment, only when a single node is restarted and the datafiles are cleared, the node will restore it self with blocked sent from other live nodes in the network.
+When the node is started it will remove the existing `network` folder, this will delete the previously kept chain data.
+This will also happen in a multi node environment, but remind that when a node is restarted and the datafiles are cleared, the node will restore it self with blocks sent from other still existing 'live' nodes in a multi-node network.
-The erase the complete chain you have to stop all nodes and restart all nodes one-by-one again.
+To erase the complete chain you have to stop all the nodes and restart the nodes one-by-one again.

+For Ubuntu the `jaavtm.service` example script is provided to start and stop the node as a service on your OS.